Click for Sylmar, California Forecast

 11. Powered Ultralights - No SHGA member may fly an ultralight with a motor onboard south of the ridgeline between the radio antennas at West Towers and the Little Tujunga Road, whether or not the motor is operating.
 Powered harnesses fall within the scope of this rule.
 An ultralight with neither a fuel tank nor a propeller is exempt from this rule.

-12. Dogs - Any dog on SHGA property must be kept on a leash, in the presence of its owner, and under control.
+12. Dogs - Any dog on SHGA property must be under the direct supervision of its owner and under control.
+No dog may be left alone in the LZ unsupervised.
+No dog may be left to the supervision of anyone else.
+The owner must be present, or the dog must be placed in a secure, safe, enclosed space, such that they are not able to wander, cause accidental harm to persons, other animals, or damage to property.
 Any dog that creates an annoyance, in the judgement of the board, may be excluded from the property.

 Sylmar Hang Gliding Association Guidelines